 The first property is deterministic.
-The smart contract needs to be consistent across all the nodes on the blockchain network.
+The smart contract must be consistent across all the nodes on the blockchain network.
 This is why the program needs to be deterministic.
 This means that a single input in the program yields the same output.
 For example, 1+6 = 7 across the network.

 The second property is terminable.
 A smart contract needs to be terminable.
-All contracts have a termination date, but smart contracts are programs, and they have the concept called the halting problem.
-It states that it cannot be determined when a program will cease to function.
+All contracts have a termination date, but smart contracts are programs and have a concept called the halting problem.
+It states that it cannot be determined when a program will cease functioning.
 This is a problem for smart contracts, but there are a few solutions.

 These include a predetermined timer, which sets a date when the smart contract stops running, or a step and a fee meter that counts the number of steps in the contract and terminates when all steps are completed.

 The final property is isolated.
 Smart contracts need to be isolated from the rest of the blockchain network because anyone can upload a smart contract to the network.
-These might contain viruses or bugs, so for security purposes, developers need to isolate the smart contract in a sandbox.
+These might contain viruses or bugs, so developers need to isolate the smart contract in a sandbox for security purposes.

 Solidity is a programming language.
 The developers of Ethereum created it to create and implement smart contracts on the Ethereum blockchain.

 Developers develop smart contracts using Solidity on the Ethereum Virtual Machine.
 Developers can use Solidity on the Ethereum, Tendermint, and Ethereum Classic blockchains.

 Solidity has real-world applications based on smart contracts.
 For example, it can be used in voting.
 With a smart contract, governments can avoid fraudulent votes through this technology.